MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis

-Currently, many COMPASS testcases have hard-coded processor counts and related information that are likely only appropriate for one machine.
+Currently, many COMPASS test cases have hard-coded processor counts and related information that are likely only appropriate for one machine.
 Users must specify the paths to shared datasets such as meshes and initial conditions.
-Users must also know where to load the ``compass`` conda environment appropriate for running testcases.
-If information were available on the system being used, such as the number of cores per node and the locations of shared paths, testcases and the COMPASS infrastructure could take advantage of this to automate many aspects of setting up and running testcases that are currently unnecessarily redundant and tedious.
+Users must also know where to load the ``compass`` conda environment appropriate for running test cases.
+If information were available on the system being used, such as the number of cores per node and the locations of shared paths, test cases and the COMPASS infrastructure could take advantage of this to automate many aspects of setting up and running test cases that are currently unnecessarily redundant and tedious.

 Requirement: Looser, more flexible directory structure